AshridgeTechnologies/elemento/stories/Backlog.md

 - Cut/paste/export/import data as JSON
 - Simple way of opening file datastores
 - Calendar control - consider https://github.com/williamtroup/Calendar.js
+- Form-level Rules display message - at the position where they occur in the form
+- Clean old files from generated code dir

 ### The Rest
 - Slick quick apps